vatpac-technology/sops/docs/terminal/adelaide.md

     **ABC**: "Assigned right 360, wilco, ABC"

 ## Flow
+### Local Knowledge
+- Non-jet aircraft from the west may be issued the PAMMY Victor STAR to reduce track miles
+- In lieu of a STAR, aircraft may be instructed to join the circuit in VMC, to reduce track miles
+- Aircraft up to B737/A320 from the east or west may be issued RWY 30 or 12 (respectively) to reduce track miles

+### Flow Tables
 The tables below give an estimated time **in minutes** from the **Feeder Fix** to the **Threshold**.

 === "Jets"